-This trace is matched against new events.
+From this point on, that trace is continually matched against new events as they occur.
 When a prediction succeeds, the success scores of matched features in the environment are incremented.
 Cues failing to match receive incremented omission scores.

-If a prediction fails, each cue feature that matched the environment scores a commission; each cue feature that was absent from the environment, a non-prediction.
+When a prediction fails, each cue feature that matched the environment scores a commission; each cue feature that was absent from the environment, a non-prediction.
 Novel features present in the environment are added with an initial score of 1 commission, 1 prediction, 1 omission, and 1 non-prediction.